mxriverlynn/rabbus/readme.md

 ## Installing Rabbus

 It's all NPM.
-You're going to want the 'wascally' package with this, so you will need to do two things:
+You're going to want the 'rabbot' package with this, so you will need to do two things:

 ```
-npm install --save wascally
-npm install --save rabbus
+npm install --save rabbot rabbus
 ```

-Please note that Wascally is explicitly NOT mentioned as a dependency in the Rabbus package.json file for runtime dependencies.
+Please note that rabbot is explicitly NOT mentioned as a dependency in the Rabbus package.json file for runtime dependencies.
 This is done with intent, to help prevent library version conflicts.